ethereum-optimism/pm/src/audits.md

 - [ ]  1.
 The need for audits is determined during the FMAs in the Design Phase of the SDLC.
 - [ ]  2.
 During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start an Security Readiness Review document](./security-readiness-template.md), which will be continuously updated.
 - [ ]  3.
-Once the design is reviewed, [use PgM’s help to engage an auditor](#audit-procurement) and obtain a price estimate.
-- [ ]  4.
-In parallel with the implementation, forward the Audit Readiness Review and price estimate to Karl for approval.
+Once the design is approved, post the completed [Security Readiness Review document](./security-readiness-template.md) to #pmo on Slack and tag @aaron to [schedule the audit](#audit-procurement) with the preferred auditors.
 - [ ]  5.
-Once approved, use PgM’s help to complete the operational aspects of the audit.
+PMO will handle approval of the audit (via Zip) and help with the operational aspects of kicking off the audit.
 This process can be executed in parallel with all the remaining steps.
 - [ ]  6.
 As implementation and testing approaches the release date, [decide on an audit start date](#audit-procurement).
 - [ ]  7.
 [Execute the audit](#audit-execution).
 - [ ]  8.
 [Make all required fixes](#audit-execution) and have them reviewed.